rosasun51/FSM-LLM-Narrative/Generate_branches/README.md

 3. Integration with LLM services to generate narrative branches and alternative paths
 4. Rich visualization tools for exploring narrative structures
 5. Configurable constants for easy testing and customization
+6. Transitioning questions that guide the narrative flow across layers

 ## Directory Structure